 *Avoid large fish high in heavy metals such as tuna, mackerel, and sea bass and instead focus on smaller, cleaner, and sustainably raised or wild-caught fish like salmon, haddock, cod, sardines and anchovies.

 I hope these suggestions help you make healthier food choices and take better care of yourself using food as medicine.
-Remember that being cooped up at home, although not exactly fun, provides an opportunity to slow down, spend time on what truly matters, and to take charge of your health by preparing nutritious, homemade meals, spending time with loved ones. and prioritizing rest and sleep.
+Remember that being cooped up at home, although not exactly fun, provides an opportunity to slow down and take charge of your health by preparing nutritious, homemade meals, spending time with loved ones, and prioritizing rest and sleep, which is key for optimal health and strong immune function.
+(11)

 Be Well ♥